joshuaclayton/specit/README.markdown

 * beA, beAn (checks type)
 * match (checks against a regular expression)
 * respondTo (checks that a function exists)
+* beLessThan (checks a number is less than another)

 ## What's it do?